 Certificate templates are used to generate PDF statements of credit for your participants as they complete their credit requirements.
 LecturePanda provides some basic templates so you can get started quickly, but you can also create custom templates to match your unique needs.

 To create custom certificate templates click on the "Certificate Templates" button on the top menu bar.
 Once there, you can easily copy an existing template or create a new one from scratch.

 You can create a quiz for your lecture by following these steps:

 You can copy a quiz from one lecture to another by following these steps:

 The title of the quiz.
-The partipants see this when they take the quiz after the lecture
+The participants see this when they take the quiz after the lecture

-The passing grade needed to recieve credit for the quiz.
+The passing grade needed to receive credit for the quiz.
 This is a whole number from 0-100.
-For example, if this is option is set to 80 and a paticipant get 8 out of 10 questions correct they will receive credit.
+For example, if this option is set to 80 and a participant gets 8 out of 10 questions correct they will receive credit.
 If they get 7 out of 10 correct they will not receive credit for the quiz.
 If participants fail the quiz they can retake it as many times as they like until they pass.